 How to Setup ZSH and Oh-my-zsh on Linux

-The Z Shell or zsh is an interactive UNIX shell and powerful command-line interpreter for scripting language including shell scripting.
-Zsh has been developed since 1990 by 'Paul Fastad', and the 'zsh' moniker is derived from the Yale professor named Zong Shao.
+The Z shell or ZSH is an interactive UNIX shell and a powerful command-line interpreter for scripting languages, including shell scripting.
+Zsh was developed by 'Paul Fastad' since 1990, and the name 'zsh' comes from Yale professor Zong Shao.

-The Z shell has become one of the most popular shells for Linux operating system.
-It's rich in features and easy to configure and customize.
-Following are some key zsh features:
+The Z-Shell has become one of the most popular shells for the Linux operating system.
+It is rich in features and easy to configure and customize.
+Below are some important zsh functions:

 - Command auto-complete